 The same goes for planters.
 Layer the ingredients and then use your hands to mix the ingredients.
 You can also mix the ingredients in a wheelbarrow or kiddie pool.

 As mentioned, your DIY garden soil has three ingredients: topsoil, compost, and potting soil.
 Let’s take a closer look at each ingredient to see why each is important to your mix.

 Topsoil is just what it sounds like – the top 5 to 10” of your lawn.
-You can purchase topsoil, or you can mix ingredients with your own topsoil.
+You can purchase topsoil or mix ingredients with your own topsoil.